-Econ520 - Term Paper¶
+The Term Paper¶

-Fall 2021 - Prof. Lutz Hendricks¶
+Econ520 - Spring 2023 - Prof. Lutz Hendricks¶

 The term paper picks a topic, critically reviews the literature, and clearly lays out arguments on both sides of the debate.

 - How to summarize opposing arguments so that the reader can understand how each argument is supported.